-There are many creative solutions to land access challenges, but the motify or fresponsite reported warting to own their land, either through traditional purchase or alease-to-warm coeff.
-Young fammes are also interested in cooperative own mosts, Young fammes are also mittin the farmer own the infracturbute while leasing the band through a very long-term, often intertable, leases, and access to public lands.
+There are many creative solutions to land access challenges, but the nativity of respondents reported warting to own their land, either introught radional purchase or a lease-fur own model.
+Young farmers are also interested in cooperative ownership, ground leases in which the farmer owners the infrastructure while leasing the lead through a very long-term, often interitable, lease, and access to public lands.